tangowhisky37/RaspberryPiWorkshop/sessions.md

 * We have a couple of monitors which you can borrow for the session.
 There aren't many to go around so be open to timesharing them...:)
 * Please bring along any Open Hardware or Raspberry Pi projects you have built.
 We are very keen for members to show and tell, sharing with the community the knowledge they have gained hacking their own projects.

-Location - Our meetups are held at the Connected Community Hackerspace located at - `Connected Community Hacker Space, 5 Kent Lane, Hawthorn`.

 We keep in touch through [Slack](https://melbrpi.slack.com) Slack is a web based platform that provides capability for individual and group chat with many other interesting features that foster collaboration among individuals.
 If you are keen to hang out and chat about the projects you are working on, get help on issues your facing or just want to hang out and help others with your supreme hacking skills please grab a slack account and join us by clicking on the following link - [Slack Registration](https://melbrpi.herokuapp.com).

 To learn more about the Melbourne Raspberry Pi Hackers Group please visit [www.meetup.com](https://www.meetup.com/en-AU/Melbourne-Raspberry-Jam/).
 If you have any questions or need any additional information please drop Trevor Warren a note at `trevor at practical performance analyst dot com` or Rob Conway a note at `rjconway at bigpond dot com`.